IvyWang13/ucca_adverbials_dmr/README.md

 - outputs three .csv columns: sentence-id, D-item, and the original sentence.
 - The D-items, if multi-word, may not be in order.
 - When input comes from mrp_ucca_no_wsj.mrp (the randomly sampled 100 sentences), output is stored in the file mrp_ucca.csv

-## folder ewt_wiki_100/
-- includes the more human-readable full annotation of each sentence in mrp_ucca.csv results.
-- Annotators can refer to the respective graphs for full foundational layer decisions made previously.

 ## Reading multilabel confusion matrix
 - https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html